mlcommons/inference/v0.5/recommendation/README.md

 ```
 export EXTRA_OPS="--time 10 --max-latency 0.2 --count=100 --scenario SingleStream  --max-ind-range=40000000 [--mlperf-bin-loader]"
 ```
+Note that the code support (i) original and (ii) mlperf binary loader, that have slightly different performance characteristics.

-5. Run the following script to perform the inference runs*
+5. Run the following script to perform the inference runs
 ```
 /run_local.sh pytorch dlrm terabyte cpu --accuracy
 ```

-*: Note that this script will pre-process the data the first time it runs, which can take a significant amount of time.
-Also, not that the code support two data loaders: (i) original and (ii) binary loader, that have slightly different performance characteristics.
+Note that this script will pre-process the data during the first run and reuse it over sub-sequent runs.
+The pre-processing of data can take a significant amount of time during the first run.

 ### Validate accuracy for dlrm benchmark
 TBD